Obama, corporate giants announce plan to boost suppliers

 The White House says that arrangement affected 172,000 small businesses and generated over $1 billion for them to invest and hire workers since it was launched three years ago.
 The president was due to renew that program on Friday as well as announcing the public sector initiative.

-Other firms attending the White House event include CVS (CVS.N), FedEx (FDX.N), IBM (IBM.N), Lockheed Martin (LMT.N), and Walgreens WAG.N.
+Other firms attending the White House event include CVS , FedEx, IBM, Lockheed Martin, and Walgreens.